 - Be on track to have completed at least 36 credit hours by the end of the fall semester in which you apply, and complete 48 credit hours no later than the end of the following summer semester.

-- Be on track to earn an associate's or bachelor's degree.
+- Be on track to earn an associate's degree

 - Desire to transfer to a four-year state university in Arizona.

-IMPORTANT: PTK members can log-in using their email address and password.
-Non-PTK members should create their own personal log-in by clicking on the link "sign up for free access" on the right side of the page under "Applying for Scholarships?."
-Once logged in, click the "Fall Scholarship Application" link in the center of the page.
-When you get to the "Education" tab select Northland Pioneer College and your primary attendance campus/center from the drop down list.
+IMPORTANT INFO FOR APPLICATION LOGIN: PTK members can log in using their email address and password.
+Non-PTK members should create their own personal log-in by clicking on the "Ceate a Guest Account" link on the right side of the page under "Log in."
+Once logged in, click the "2025-2026 PTK Scholarship Application" link at the bottom of the page.
 Please note that word counts are restricted on some answers.
-It is STRONGLY recommended you prepare your answers using a word processing application (such as Word or Open Office) and spell/grammar check BEFORE entering your answers into the online application.
+It is STRONGLY recommended that you prepare your answers using a word processing application (such as Word or Open Office) and use spell/grammar check BEFORE entering your answers into the online application.

 Tip: